lalberto01/W2_Workshop/Ex2B_Model_Brainstorm.md

 # Requirements and Conceptual Model
-Tihitina Zergaw, Lesley Alberto, and Saliem Araya.
+Tihitina Zergaw, Lesley Alberto, Saliem Araya, and Danait Berhane.
 Gathering requirements End user- Lana what will the end user need to be able to do?
 Registering customers, record payments, managing appointments, registering dogs, Catagories- Customers, Dogs, Walks, Payment